ering30/carbon8r-capstone/README.md

 + [Frontend](https://hub.docker.com/r/gonthierin/carbon8r-frontend)
 + [Backend](https://hub.docker.com/r/gonthierin/carbon8r-backend)

-Both methods will require a mySQL database.
+Both methods will require a mySQL database:
-Download the 'carbon8r-queries.sql' file in the main folder of this repo.
-Create a schema called 'carbon8r' and use the queries in the file to set up your tables.
+1. Download the 'carbon8r-queries.sql' file in the main folder of this repo.
+2. Create a schema called 'carbon8r' and use the queries in the file to set up your tables.
-The queries will set you up with an admin account with full access to functionalities (primarily viewing list of all users).
+3. The queries will set you up with an admin account with full access to functionalities (primarily viewing list of all users).
 	Details for admin login:
 	email: admin@gmail.com
 	pw: 1234

 ## Reference